Ignition

 Every resource follows a two-phase cycle managed by executeResource():

 1. check() — inspects current state and decides whether changes are needed.
-Most built-in resources keep this read-only, but guarded exec currently runs its guard command during check().
+For built-in resources, this phase is read-only and safe to run under ignition run --check.

 2. apply() — mutating.
 Only called if check() returned inDesiredState: false and the mode is apply.